herbps10/stanmerge/README.md

-# stanmerge: syntax-aware merging of Stan files
+# stanmerge: syntax-aware merging of Stan programs

 Utility for merging multiple Stan files into one in a way that respects Stan programs.